 Campgrounds in Death Valley

-Outside of backgrounty camping, Death Valley features 9 established campgrounds.
-Campgrounds at elevations up to 1900’ require a fee while the others are free.
-All campgrounds operate on a first come, first served basis except for Furnace Creek, which takes reservations.
+Outside of backcountry camping, Death Valley features 9 established campgrounds.
+Campgrounds at elevations up to 1900’ require a fee, while the others are free.
+All campgrounds operate on a first-come, first-served basis except for Furnace Creek, which takes reservations.

 Lower Elevation Campgrounds